Cortina d'Ampezzo, Italy: Family Ski Guide

 What's the Skiing Like for Families?

 Skiing Cortina d'Ampezzo means navigating three separate, unlinked ski areas connected by bus, not chairlift.
 That sounds like a hassle, and with young kids it can be, but it also means each area stays intimate and uncrowded.
-You'll spend your mornings choosing which mountain matches the day's energy level rather than fighting through a maze of interconnected terrain.
-For families still building confidence, that simplicity is actually a gift.
+For families still building confidence, that simplicity is a gift.

-You'll find terrain that skews heavily toward cruising.
+The terrain skews heavily toward cruising.
 The split runs roughly 86 easy runs, 49 intermediate, and just 18 advanced or expert.
 That's a lot of wide, forgiving blues and greens for kids working on their pizza-to-parallel progression.
 The Dolomite scenery, those dramatic pink-tinged rock spires, makes even the gentler runs feel cinematic.
-Your kids will remember these mountains long after they've forgotten which French resorts all blurred together.

 Where Beginners Should Start